ruslanmasinjila/cpHEATMAP/readme.txt

 ---------------------------------------------------------
 | pairN        |       |       |       |       |        |
 ---------------------------------------------------------

-- Generate heatmap for the prices
+- Generate heatmap for the prices...[DONE]